nicolaus-huang/Reinforcement_Learning_Auto_Parking/README.md

 ![image-20220808190143412](https://s2.loli.net/2022/08/08/oibEIgYzO2vR6aV.png)

-We finally made a stable auto-parking model after about 4000 epochs training, countless fails, 15 days figuring out problems and adjusting the hyper parameters using the **relative** distance and orientation.
+We finally made a stable auto-parking model after about 4000 episodes training, countless fails, 15 days figuring out problems and adjusting the hyper parameters using the **relative** distance and orientation.

 ### Extend